The 15 Best Indian Movies of 2019 (so far)

 Stream Hamid on Netflix

 We are in 2019, and Indian movies have rarely explored the existence of a gender identity crisis with compassion and dignity as Kaushik Ganguly’s ‘Nagarkirtan’ does.
-The myopic view of commercial Indian film-makers has confined transexuals to the neglected space in the narrative for making crass and insensitive jokes.
+The myopic view of commercial Indian film-makers has confined transexuals to the neglected space in the narrative.
+They are often mocked and used for making crass and insensitive jokes.

 Kaushik Ganguly takes the very neglected, invisible community to weave a heart-breaking and moving tale.
 It not only questions the social prejudices and lack of empathy for transexuals but also the acceptance of intrinsic sexuality by an individual and the society.

-Ganguly doesn’t indulge in a scathing commentary on the society as much as he paints the aching life of transgenders in the society through their eyes.
+Ganguly doesn’t indulge in a scathing commentary on the society for their dejection of transgenders.
+He merely paints the aching life of transgenders in the society through their eyes.
 He renders the narrative a humanistic stance.
 It’s also a tender love story.
 The performances of Ritwick Chakraborty and Riddhi Sen are tangible to feel their plight and intense love.

 After the end credits roll, how you feel about Madhu C.Narrayanan’s directorial debut Kumbalangi Nights is debatable, but we all have to unanimously agree that Fahadh Faasil gave the phenomenal performance of the year that would be difficult to beat in India this year.